 a.
+Make sure the calculator is OFF.
 Slide up the battery compartment cover as illustrated.

 b.
-Insert 3 new AAA (LRO3) batteries into the main compartment.
+Insert 4 new AAA (LRO3) batteries into the main compartment.
 Make sure each battery is inserted in the indicated direction.

 To install the backup battery